 DISTRIBUTION.
 Almost all mammalian tissues contain histamine in amounts ranging from <1 to >100 μg/g.
 Concentrations in plasma and other body fluids generally are very low, but human cerebrospinal fluid (CSF) contains significant amounts.
 The concentration of histamine is particularly high in tissues that contain large numbers of mast cells, such as skin, bronchial mucosa, and intestinal mucosa.

 SYNTHESIS, STORAGE, AND METABOLISM.
 Histamine is formed by the decarboxylation of the amino acid histidine by the enzyme L-histidine decarboxylase (see Figure 32–1).
-Mast ...
+Mast cells and basophils synthesize ...